Victor Caratini Player Props: Brewers vs. Cubs

 - Caratini hit .199 with 12 doubles, nine home runs and 32 walks.

-- Caratini picked up an RBI in 21.9% of his games last season (21 of 96), with two or more RBIs in 10 of those games (10.4%).
-He had three or more RBIs in three games.
+- Caratini picked up an RBI in 21 of 96 games last year, with multiple RBIs in 10 of them.
+He drove in three or more runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.